adamgross42/FTMS-rower/docs/PoC.md

 ## Video.js
 I use the latest release of Video.js, version 8.19.1.
 To include it in the existing project, only a few steps were required:  copy the video.min.js and video.min.css into the project folders and include some code in the index.html file.
+So we have our training video embedded now, but we have to hit play ourselfes and it does not adjust its playback speed according to our trainig.
+So first, let's find out if we can start/pause/stop the video with our exercise.
+To do that, first I have to find out how to control the video.js from code.
+Then I have to find something in our trainig data, to figure out if training has startet, paused or stopped.

 Stay tuned for further updates...